-Yandex Backend Softverski Inženjer plata u Serbia | $44.1K-$157K+ | Levels.fyi
+Yandex Backend softverski inženjer Plata u Serbia | $44.1K-$157K+ | Levels.fyi

-Backend Softverski Inženjer naknada in Serbia u Yandex kreće se od $44.1K year za G15 do $157K year za G18.
-Medijan year paketa naknade in Serbia ukupno iznosi $81.1K.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Backend softverski inženjer kompenzacija in Serbia u Yandex kreće se od $44.1K po year za G15 do $157K po year za G18.
+Medijana year kompenzacionog paketa in Serbia iznosi $81.1K.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa